mrArpanM/learn-python/README.md

 | 07 | Fun Projects | We will make some fun projects together. |
 | 08 | AI | Introduction to computational intelligence |
 | 09 | Agent Development | Deep reinforcement learning with human feedback |

+## Objectives:

+*  Ensure a solid understanding of the basics: Help the learner grasp fundamental programming concepts such as variables, data types, and basic syntax.

+* Foster problem-solving skills: Encourage the learner to think critically and apply programming concepts to solve simple problems.
+Support them in breaking down problems into smaller steps and guide them in developing logical solutions.

+* Familiarize with control flow and loops: Introduce if statements and loops, enabling the learner to make decisions and repeat code blocks.
+Provide examples and exercises to reinforce understanding.

+* Cultivate the ability to create reusable code: Teach the learner how to define and use functions to organize and reuse code.
+Encourage them to think about modular programming and breaking down tasks into smaller, manageable functions.

+* Encourage creativity and project-based learning: Inspire the learner to explore coding through creative projects aligned with their interests.
+Assist them in brainstorming and developing small projects that allow them to apply their knowledge and foster enthusiasm for programming.